tws223/AboutMe/README.md

 ######          Framingham Union Aid Association: focused on funding health care for under-served                                 2017 - Present

-- .Created campaign to increase membership by over 10% in 2018
+- Created campaign to increase membership by over 10% in 2018
-- .Created partnership with local businesses to secure financial sponsorship funding for FUAA
+- Created partnership with local businesses to secure financial sponsorship funding for FUAA
-- .Collaborated with FUAA president to design a mentoring program with sponsor, New Balance
+- Collaborated with FUAA president to design a mentoring program with sponsor, New Balance

 Interests: Sports, the stock market, applying statistical principles to life, cooking, travel